All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 Moving players for breaking and balancing should be expeditious so as not to unduly miss blinds or otherwise delay the game.
-If possible, players should have racks for chip transport and sufficient color-ups should be done so players do not carry unusually large numbers of chips (see Rules 10, 11 & 63).
+If possible, players should have racks for chip transport and sufficient color-ups should be done so players do not carry unusually large numbers of chips (see Rules 10, 11 and 63).

 RP-7.
 Timing of Dealer Pushes